laskdaf/docs/tx_lifecycle.md

 }
 ```

 On the application side, both the **AnteHandler** and **MsgHandler** are run.
-It is possible for a transaction to have been invalid even though the proposer should have rejected it prior to inclusion in the block; if `CheckTx` does not pass here, it aborts without writing state changes.
+It is possible for a transaction to have been invalid even though the proposer should have rejected it prior to inclusion in the block; if `CheckTx` does not pass here, it aborts without writing state changes for any of the internal states.

 `BlockGasMeter` is used to keep track of how much gas is left for each transaction; `GasUsed` is deducted from it and returned in the Response.
 If `BlockGasMeter` runs out, the execution is terminated.
 If there is gas leftover after execution, it is returned to the user.